BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: for the Lua-natic's neovim config on nix!

-This is a neovim configuration scheme for people who use neovim on nix and want it to be neovim flavored, but with sugar.

-It is for new and advanced nix users alike, and you will find all the normal options here and then some.
+This is a neovim configuration scheme for new and advanced nix users alike, and you will find all the normal options here and then some.

 Nix is for downloading.
 Lua is for configuring.
-To pass info from nix to lua, you must `''${interpolate a string}'';` So you need to write some lua in nix.
+To pass info from nix to lua, you must `''${interpolate a string}'';` So you need to write some lua in strings in nix.

-*Or do you?* Why not just make a wrapper that gives an easy way to give neovim everything it could possibly want to have and know?

-Also I should be able to split it up however I want with a short `if` statement to export multiple configurations from the same directory for dev shells without duplication.
-And then maybe reconfigure them again.

-It should definitely be runnable via nix run and also maybe I want to load it without any nix at all when I'm feeling spicy or keep using lazy.nvim?

-Also I just wanna add stuff to lists please, home.packages is so nice.
-Keep it simple.
+*Or do you?* Not anymore you don't!
+In fact, you barely have to write any nix at all.
+Just put stuff in the lists provided, and configure normally.

+If you like the normal neovim configuration scheme, but want your config to be runnable via `nix run` and have an easier time dealing with dependency issues, this repo is for you.

+Even if you dont use it for downloading plugins at all, preferring to use lazy and mason and deal with issues as they arise, this scheme will have useful things for you.

+It allows you to provide a configuration and any dependency you could need to your neovim in a contained and reproducible way, buildable separately from your nixos or home-manager config.

+It allows you to easily pass arbitrary information from nix to lua, easily reference things installed via nix, and even output multiple neovim packages with different subsets of your configuration without duplication.

-The neovim config here (everything outside of [./nix](./nix)) is an example of how to use nixCats for yourself.
+The neovim config here (everything outside of the internals at [./nix](./nix)) is just one example of how to use nixCats for yourself.

 When you are ready, start [with](./nix/templates/nixExpressionFlakeOutputs) a [template](./nix/templates/fresh) [and](./nix/templates/module) include your normal configuration, and refer back [here](./flake.nix) [or](./init.lua) to the [help](./nix/nixCatsHelp) for guidance!

-If you use lazy, consider using the lazy.nvim wrapper [in luaUtils](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here.](./nix/templates/kickstart-nvim)
+If you use lazy, consider using the lazy.nvim wrapper [in luaUtils](./nix/templates/luaUtils/lua/nixCatsUtils) documented in [:h luaUtils](./nix/nixCatsHelp/luaUtils.txt) and [demonstrated here.](./nix/templates/kickstart-nvim).
+The luaUtils template also contains other simple tools that will help if you want your configuration to still load without nix involved in any way.

 ##### (just remember to change your $EDITOR variable, the reason why is explained below in the section marked [Attention](#attention))